tommy-fox/streaming-source-separation/README.md

 The online, streaming version was accomplished by training unidirectional LSTM models <br>
 and implementing a producer-consumer multithreading system in Python. <br>

-Included in the 'models' folder are trained models for sung vocals and spoken speech targets.
+Included in the 'models' folder are trained models for sung vocals and spoken speech targets.<br>
+These were uploaded using git lfs and may require lfs in order to obtain them locally.

 The model for sung vocals was trained using the MUSDB dataset <br>
 and the spoken speech model was trained using a subset of 7000 examples <br>